G.B. Hajim

-Geoffrey B. Hajim (born February 25, 1966) is a Hawaiian producer, writer and visual artist producer who resides in Hilo, Hawaii.
-He has been involved in over 150 projects ranging from television commercials to the first feature film to be produced in the Hawaiian language.
+Geoffrey Blair Hajim (born February 25, 1966) is a producer, director, writer, and visual artist who currently resides in Hilo, Hawaii.
+He has been involved in more than 250 projects ranging from television commercials to the first feature film to be produced in the Hawaiian language.

 Career

 In 1997, Hajim produced a documentary about Hawaii Volcanoes National Park for the Discovery Channel, and collaborated with Pūnana Leo to create over 120 videos in the Hawaiian language.
 He is also credited with producing the first feature length film in Hawaiian, and during this time period, he became fluent in the language.

 In 2013, Hajim directed and produced an animated, science fiction musical film, titled Strange Frame: Love & Sax in collaboration with filmmaker Shelley Doty.
 To achieve the desired level of sound quality, he enlisted the help of sound engineers from Skywalker Sound, including Gary Rizzo and voice casting agent Jamie Thomason.
 This led to the casting of Claudia Christian, Tim Curry, Michael Dorn, Ron Glass, George Takei, and Alan Tudyk to voice the characters in the film.